Fun Fact

 Final Verdict

-It’s not perfect — no AI is — but it’s already transforming how people work.
+It’s not perfect — no AI is — but if you’re in the Microsoft ecosystem, Copilot is worth exploring.